Graduate Program Director

 Carol LwaliGraduate Admission Counselor206.firstname.lastname@example.org

-The program was founded in 1980 and has an excellent reputation in the mental health community.
-Moreover, it has an international reputation as a center for phenomenological scholarship, a good deal of which results from the collaborative work of faculty, students, and alumni.
-The program is generally completed as a two-year full-time course of study.
-The program offers a broad foundation in psychology, philosophy, and psychopathology.
-Through exploring these in relation to psychotherapy and counseling, students come to appreciate the significance of therapeutic attitude and presence.
-Most fundamentally, we place a strong emphasis on the relational and ethical dimensions of psychotherapy.
+The Master of Arts in Psychology program was founded in 1980 and has an excellent reputation in the mental health community across the Northwest region.
+Moreover, Seattle University's program has an international reputation as a center for phenomenological scholarship, a good deal of which results from the collaborative work of faculty, students, and alumni.
+The program is one of very few Master's level psychology programs in the in the nation that boasts an academically rigorous humanistic and qualitative focus in clinical training and scholarship.
+The program offers a broad foundation in psychology, philosophy, and psychopathology, and places a strong emphasis on the relational and ethical dimensions of psychotherapy.
+It is generally completed as a two-year full-time course of study.

 This is a great introduction to our vibrant city.